Four honored for their work mentoring graduate students

 Four Princeton faculty members have been named the recipients of Graduate Mentoring Awards by the McGraw Center for Teaching and Learning and will be honored during the Graduate School's hooding ceremony on Monday, June 2.

-The McGraw Center, together with the Graduate School, instituted the award last year to recognize Princeton faculty members whose work with graduate students is particularly outstanding.
+The McGraw Center, together with the Graduate School, instituted the award in 2002 to recognize Princeton faculty members whose work with graduate students is particularly outstanding.
 It is intended to honor faculty members who nurture the intellectual, professional and personal growth of their graduate students.

-One faculty member in each academic division (humanities, social sciences, natural sciences and engineering) was chosen for the award by a committee of faculty members and graduate students.
-In addition to being honored at the ceremony, each will receive a commemorative gift.
+Graduate students nominate faculty members for the award and, along with faculty members, serve on the committee that selects the winners.
+One faculty member in each academic division (humanities, social sciences, natural sciences and engineering) is chosen.
+In addition to being honored at the ceremony, each receives a $1,000 award and a commemorative gift.

 Calderbank, a professor at Princeton since 2004, is responsible for innovations in data communications and storage that are incorporated in billions of electronic devices and for developing the mathematical framework that underlies quantum computing.
 He is an expert on coding theory, and his undergraduate and graduate courses explore the interface between mathematics and electrical engineering.